How ransomware is a big problem for small business – and what to do about it

 Because state laws regulate the investigation and handling of data breaches, it's important to know the notification requirements for your business location.
 Learn more about the laws for data breach notification in your state.

-Complete Insureon's easy online application today to compare insurance quotes from top-rated U.S. carriers.
+Complete Insureon's easy online application today to get insurance quotes from top-rated U.S. carriers.
 You can also consult with an insurance agent on your business insurance needs.
-Once you find the right types of coverage for your small business, you can begin coverage in less than 24 hours.
+Once you find the right types of coverage for your small business, you can begin coverage and get your certificate of insurance in less than 24 hours.